 - good communicators as they may have to deal with demanding pet owners

 - patient and calm.

-Pet groomers need to have a good level of fitness and strength, as they may need to do heavy lifting.
-They should not have any breathing problems.Check out related courses
+Pet groomers need to have a good level of fitness and strength, as they may need to lift heavy animals.
+They should not have any breathing problems or allergies to animals.Check out related courses